cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/reference/hostname-analytics.md

 - Whether their site has a large percentage of bot traffic.
 - How fast their site is.

-Build custom dashboards to share this information using [any dataset](https://developers.cloudflare.com/analytics/graphql-api/features/data-sets) with a `clientRequestHTTPHost` field.
+Build custom dashboards to share this information by specifying an individual custom hostname in `clientRequestHTTPHost` field of [any dataset](https://developers.cloudflare.com/analytics/graphql-api/features/data-sets) that includes this field.